The Center for Student Success and Engagement is primarily responsible for the majority of students’ testing and assessment needs.

 ACT Preparation: There are a number of ways to prepare for the ACT, whether you are taking it though Residual or National Testing.
 Visit the ACT Website for various options.

-On-Line Classes and Independent Studies: If you are taking an online course or an independent study, your course facilitator may have you take exams in the Student Resource Center.
+On-Line Classes and Independent Studies: If you are taking an online course or an independent study, your course facilitator may have you take exams in the Center for Student Success and Engagement .
 It is always important to know the name of your instructor and course number when arriving at the SRC to take a test.
 All test are alphabetized under the instructor’s last name.
 All testing done in the SRC requires that you bring some form of identification, preferably your driver’s license.
 No cell phones will be permitted in the testing room.